littlebee/basic_bot/README.md

 `bb_create` is single use per project and will not overwrite an existing directory.

 The created app should run on any OS supported by Python >= 3.9 with a Posix compliant shell.
-I've tested this assertion on macOS >= 14.7 and on Raspberry PI 4 with Raspian Bullseye.
+I've tested this assertion on macOS >= 14.7, on Raspberry PI 4 with Raspian Bullseye, and on the Raspberry Pi 5 w/ Debian Bookworm.
 Additionally, the CI/CD test system for this project validates that everything works on `ubuntu-latest`.

 Python >= 3.9 is required.
 It's also a good idea to make sure `python` and `pip` commands are pointing to the correct version (3.9) if you are using a virtual environment like Anaconda or Miniconda.